Adopt DevOps – If you haven’t, you need to

 • Inefficient processes: Production support processes are not well-defined and can be prone to errors and delays.
 This can lead to longer downtime periods, impacting the ability to meet service level agreements (SLAs) and customer expectations.

-Improving the Production Support Environment
+Improving the Prod Support Environment

 To address these challenges, here are key areas where improvements can be made in the production support environment: